 Get to know your new Android

 Now that you have transferred everything there is from your iPhone to your new Android device, what’s left is to get to know your new smartphone so that you can make the most of it.
-If your Android phone is relatively new, it’s probably running on Android 11 or Android 10 and both of them are easy and similar to use.
+If your Android phone is relatively new, it’s probably running on Android 13 or Android 12 which is easy to use for the most part.

 We will try to explain all the basic things you can do on your new Android device in brief: